mingikang31/mingikang31.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an undergraduate senior at Bowdoin College majoring in Computer Science and Mathematics.
-My research interests include computer vision, computational imaging, machine learning, and natural language processing.
-I am passionate about developing algorithms and model architecture for deep learning with efficiency and interpretability in mind.
+I am a senior at Bowdoin College, double majoring in Computer Science and a minor in Mathematics.
+My research lies at the intersection of computer vision, computational imaging, and machine learning.
+I am particularly passionate about designing deep learning algorithms and architectures that prioritize both efficiency and interpretability.

-My recent work includes medical image reconstruction using supervised learning for accelerated MRI scans, developing Convolutional Nearest Neighbor (ConvNN) operators that replace fixed-grid convolution with adaptive k-NN sampling for global context aggregation in neural networks, and researching a novel activation function for deep learning models.
+My recent work focuses on three main areas: accelerating MRI reconstruction using supervised learning, investigating novel activation functions, and developing **ConvNN**, a framework that replaces fixed-grid convolutions with adaptive k-NN sampling to improve global context aggregation in neural networks.

-Besides research, I enjoy snowboarding, playing basketball, exploring new cafes, and cooking.
-I have an older sister at USC Keck School of Medicine.
-I am a huge fan of the St. Louis Cardinals, Los Angeles Dodgers, and Boston Celtics.
+Outside of research, I enjoy snowboarding, basketball, cooking, and exploring new cafes.
+I am also a proud brother to a medical student sister at USC Keck and a dedicated fan of the St. Louis Cardinals, LA Dodgers, and Boston Celtics.
 Please feel free to reach out if you would like to connect!